22 min from our Beltsville HQ · ZIP 20814, 20817

 Air duct cleaning in Bethesda, MD

 Bethesda is an affluent, highly educated community in Montgomery County, Maryland, centered on ZIP codes 20814 and 20817 just northwest of Washington, DC.
 It is home to the NIH Main Campus and Walter Reed National Military Medical Center, with a walkable Downtown Bethesda district surrounded by leafy, established single-family neighborhoods like Edgemoor, Wyngate, Battery Park, and Glen Echo Heights.
 Residents here, many of them physicians, researchers, and federal professionals, tend to be discerning about their homes and well-informed about indoor air quality.
 The housing skews toward larger, higher-value homes, often with multiple HVAC zones, finished basements, and extensive ductwork that accumulates dust over years.
 In a city defined by world-class medicine, measured air-quality data resonates: Eagle Air Duct Cleaning serves Bethesda with NADCA-standard source-removal cleaning, and every job ships with a 3rd-party Indoor Air Quality Lab Report mailed within about five business days, independent, lab-analyzed proof rather than a sales pitch.
 Two-tech crews and NADCA-standard equipment are standard on every visit.
-Pricing is transparent from the calculator, starting at $299 for air duct cleaning, $149 for dryer vents, and $119 for furnace cleaning, the price you see is the price you pay, with no upsells.

 Maryland climate & your air quality